 Many homeowners on Long Island that are interested in going solar worry about the impacts of winter weather on their solar system; however, there are many important factors to understand when assessing how well a solar system will function in the winter.
 It is common knowledge that the daily hours of solar production are less during the winter months.
-There are a host of other important factors to consider, such as reduced electric consumption and improved system efficiency.
+There is a host of other important factors to consider, such as reduced electric consumption and improved system efficiency.
 The winter has a very small impact on your solar systems ability to produce the power needed for your home on Long Island.
-Below the factors impacting a solar systems production during winter months will be explored.
+Below the factors impacting the production of a solar system during winter months will be explored.

 One main factor that should be considered with regards to a solar systems ability to produce electricity during the winter months is solar panels typically produce less power in the winter.
 Homeowners typically consume less power during the winter.
 The primary reason homeowners consume less power during the winter months is because they are not running air conditioning units which are a major consumer of electricity during the summer months.
 The reduced electric consumption during winter months plays a major role in offsetting the lower solar production that is typically associated with the winter.

 Due to the cold weather, solar systems become more efficient during the winter months.
 The primary reason that solar systems become more efficient during the winter is due to the fact that electrons flow more freely when it is cold, resulting in higher system efficiency and less voltage drop.
 Solar systems produce more power during the summer months because of the increased hours of sunlight; the system functions more efficiently during the winter due to the improved electricity flow from the cold.